FabianSperrle/kirby-stats/README.md

 # kirby-stats

-This is work in progress!
+This is currently only tested on single language pages.

 ## What is kirby-stats